Welcome to today's edition of the Rush 24-7 podcast.

 It's almost just like it.

-So this guy is saying that the uh the problem was with the Democrat base not turning out, and it going along with blue dogs isn't the way they cure that.
+So this guy is saying that the problem was with the Democrat base not turning out and that going along with blue dogs isn't the way to cure that.

 The Democrat Party needs a bigger tent.